devilish-crow/dotfiles/README.md

 Kiosk Mode:
 -----------
 This setup can be used for kiosk systems in case you need better reliability.
-The included `install.sh` script can be easily modified to install kiosk desktop enviroments.
+If you select it, cagebreak will be installed instead of sway.
+This exists just because I couldn't get my RPI's GPU to work with sway. :/